soniquentin/INF473X-The-Hacking-Xperience/Nu_challenge/README.md

 gdb-peda$ x/xw $sp
 0xffffcf1c:	  0x565562d6
 ```
-Now, let's find the _greeting_text_'s position in the memory.
+Now, all that remains is to find _greeting_text_'s position in the memory.
 The function `strcat` takes two arguments one of which is our interest variable.
 I put another break at the level of `strcat`, run the program until this second break and show this arguments (`dumpargs` works only with GDB Peda) :
 ```
 gdb-peda$ dumpargs
 Guessed arguments: